 3. We extend a continuous line from the hypotenuse of the reflected triangle.

-When our extended lines from steps 2 and 3 meet, we form a new larger right angled triangle of hypotenuse length $C$ and sides $A$ and c as pictured.
+When our extended lines from steps 2 and 3 meet, we form a new larger right angled triangle of hypotenuse length C and sides A and c as pictured.

 Within this larger right angled triangle, we draw a series of smaller and smaller, similar right angled triangles as pictured, forming an infinite sequence of similar triangles of decreasing size.

-Now we can investigate how to derive the lengths $A$ and $C$ using this infinite sequence of similar triangles.
+Now we can investigate how to derive the lengths A and C using this infinite sequence of similar triangles.

 Deriving lengths of the sides of the smaller triangles